apache/shardingsphere/docs/document/content/features/ha/_index.en.md

 The main goal of Apache ShardingSphere high availability module which is ensuring 7 * 24-hour uninterrupted database service as much as possible.

+## Application Scenarios

+In most cases, high availability is used in conjunction with read/write splitting.
+When the relationship between users' write database and read database changes, ShardingSphere dynamically senses and corrects the internal primary/secondary relationship, thus ensuring the correct routing of the read and write traffic.
+At the same time, when the secondary database breaks down, ShardingSphere can also dynamically correct the state of storage nodes to ensure correct distribution of the read traffic.

 ## Related References

 [Java API](/en/user-manual/shardingsphere-jdbc/java-api/rules/ha)\